jeffdgr8/kotbase/docs/remote-sync-gateway.md

         acceptOnlySelfSignedServerCertificate = false,
         ```

         This is the default.
 Only certificate chains with roots signed by a trusted CA are allowed.
-Self signed
+Self-signed
         certificates are not allowed.

-    === "Self Signed Cert"
+    === "Self-Signed Cert"

         Set the client to expect and accept only self-signed certificates.